Should You Migrate Your Online Store From From WooCommerce To Shopify?

 After all, Shopify and WooCommerce offer a lot of the same great features, including support for multiple languages and currencies, a built-in blog content management system (CMS), detailed reporting, support for unlimited products, a point-of-sale (POS) system, international payment processors, and a mobile app for store owners, but it also comes with some features WooCommerce simply doesn’t have.
 Unlike WooCommerce, Shopify includes a subdomain, web hosting, and an SSL certificate, making it a great option for people who don’t have a lot of technical knowledge.
 Shopify also comes with PCI-DSS compliance, built-in fraud protection, unlimited storage, and 24/7 customer support, features WooCommerce simply doesn’t include.

 If you’re determined to move from Shopify to WooCommerce, it’s actually pretty straightforward, especially because there are lots of apps to help you along the way.
-Plus, Shopify offers a free trial — and you don’t have to pay anything until your online store actually goes live — so you can test it out before making the commitment and starting the process of moving all of your existing store date to Shopify.
-Once you’ve tested out Shopify — and made sure it offers all of the features you need — the next step is find out it there’s a Shopify theme that will work for your company’s existing branding (unless you’re planning on creating a custom theme yourself or hiring a designer or developer to make one for you).
+Plus, Shopify offers a free trial — and you don’t have to pay anything until your online store actually goes live — so you can test it out before making the commitment and starting the process of moving all of your existing store data to Shopify.
+Once you’ve tested out Shopify — and made sure it offers all of the features you need — the next step is to find out it there’s a Shopify theme that will work for your company’s existing branding (unless you’re planning on creating a custom theme yourself or hiring a designer or developer to make one for you).

 Fortunately, there are loads of Shopify themes available, including some free options, and you can find a template for practically any industry.
 Once you’ve determined Shopify is right for you, then the next step is creating an account and exporting your store’s date from WooCommerce.
 In order to export your data, simply login to the admin area of your WooCommerce account, navigate to Tools, then Export.
 Finally, select All content and click Download Export File.